lightvector/arimaa-server/README.md

     -XX:+UseConcMarkSweepGC
     -XX:MaxPermSize=1G

-2. Scala SBT file name length errors
+### Scala SBT file name length errors

-If during a compile in SBT you encounter the error 'filename too long' or similar, it may be due to sbt trying to generate a file whose name exceeds the max allowed filename length on your system.
-See if the following answer helps (specifying an override for your sbt install to cap the filename length it uses): http://stackoverflow.com/questions/28565837/filename-too-long-sbt
+If during a compile in SBT you encounter the error `filename too long` or similar, it may be due to sbt trying to generate a file whose name exceeds the max allowed filename length on your system.
+See if you can specify an override for your sbt install to cap the filename length it uses:

+http://stackoverflow.com/questions/28565837/filename-too-long-sbt

-3. Port 8080 already in use, BindException
+### Port 8080 already in use, BindException

-If you see an error like "java.net.BindException Address already in use" or similar, it may be because you already have some software or program or server running that is listening on port 8080, which is the port this server attempts to listen on.
-In the case that you are running from within SBT, try locally editing the "++ jetty(port=8080)" in project/Build.scala to a different port not in use.
-If you are running using a servlet engine like Jetty, see the documentation on that engine on how to specify the port.
+If you see an error like `java.net.BindException Address already in use` or similar, it may be because you already have some software or program or server running that is listening on port 8080, which is the port this server attempts to listen on.
+If you are running from within SBT, try locally editing the `++ jetty(port=8080)` in project/Build.scala to specify a different port not in use.
+If you are running using a servlet engine like Jetty with the packaged servlet as a ".war" file, see the documentation on that engine on how to specify the port.

 ## API